Annemarie Jacir: Other roles

-Jacir has served as a jury member to festivals including in Cannes in 2018 (joining the Un Certain Regard jury, presided by Puerto Rican/American actor Benicio del Toro) and the Berlin International Film Festival in 2020, which was presided over by English actor Jeremy Irons.
+Jacir has served as a jury member to festivals including Cannes in 2018 (joining the Un Certain Regard jury, presided by Puerto Rican/American actor Benicio del Toro) and the Berlin International Film Festival in 2020, which was presided over by English actor Jeremy Irons.

 She is a member of the Academy of Motion Picture Arts and Sciences, the British Academy of Film and Television Arts (BAFTA), and the Asian Pacific Screen Academy and a board member of Palestine Cinema Days and Alwan for the Arts, a cultural organization devoted to North African and Middle Eastern art.
 She is a founding member of the Palestinian Filmmakers' Collective, based in Palestine.

 She has taught at Columbia University, Bethlehem University, and Birzeit University, and in refugee camps in Palestine, Lebanon, and Jordan.
 She is also a mentor for eQuinoxe Screenwriting Lab and Doha Film Institute.
 She is co-founder of the artist-run space Dar Yusuf Nasri Jacir for Art & Research in her hometown of Bethlehem.

 Curator

-She is chief curator and founder of the "Dreams of a Nation" Palestinian cinema project, dedicated to the promotion of Palestinian cinema.
+Jacir is chief curator and founder of the "Dreams of a Nation" Palestinian cinema project, dedicated to the promotion of Palestinian cinema.

 In 2003, she organized and curated Dreams of a Nation, the largest traveling film festival in Palestine, which included the screening of archival Palestinian films from Revolution Cinema.
 The festival took place in several Palestinian cities including Bethlehem, Ramallah, Gaza City, Nazareth, Jerusalem, and Nablus.

 Recognition and awards

-Her 2012 film When I Saw You, which starred Saleh Bakri, Ruba Blal and Mahmoud Asfa, won the NETPAC Critics Award for Best Asian Film at the 63rd Berlin International Film Festival and was selected as the Palestinian entry for the Best Foreign Language Oscar at the 85th Academy Awards.
+In 2004, Jacir was named one of Filmmaker magazine's 25 New Faces of Independent Cinema.
+Her 2012 film When I Saw You, that featured Saleh Bakri, Ruba Blal and Mahmoud Asfa, won the NETPAC Critics Award for Best Asian Film at the 63rd Berlin International Film Festival.
+It was selected as the Palestinian entry for the Best Foreign Language Film at the 85th Academy Awards.

-Her 2017 film Wajib, starred Saleh Bakri opposite his father, veteran actor Mohammad Bakri.
-It won them 36 international awards including Best Film in Mar Del Plata, Dubai, Amiens, DC Film Festival, Kosovo and Kerala and the jury mention at the London BFI Festival.
-For Saleh and Mohammad Bakri's roles in the film, it won the Muhr Award for Best Actor together, and won Jacir the Muhr Award for Best Fiction Feature at the Dubai International Film Festival 2017.
+Her 2017 film Wajib starred Saleh Bakri along with his father, veteran actor Mohammad Bakri.
+It won them 36 international awards including Best Film at international festivals at Mar Del Plata, Dubai, Amiens, DC Film Festival, Kosovo and Kerala and a jury mention at the London BFI Festival.
+Saleh and Mohammad Bakri jointly won the Muhr Award for Best Actor, with Jacir winning the Muhr Award for Best Fiction Feature at the Dubai International Film Festival 2017.

-Jacir was named one of Filmmaker magazine's 25 New Faces of Independent Cinema in 2004.